 Course Code Course Name

-10. L/S, T, P Credits
+10 L/S, T, P Credits

-UC-MURP101 Planning Studio -I and the second s
+UC-MURP101 Planning Studio -I - varts

-- Studio -1 1L; 7S 8
+- tuning Studio -1 1L; 7S 8

 • To enable the students to understand the socio-economic and political context along with the landuse dynamics of the study area in relation to the city.
 The focus of this studio will be to develop the students' skills in area appreciation and mapping techniques.